RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

 **Storage Account**

 The Storage Account is named sharedsa{first 13 characters of your Subscription ID without the hyphens}.
-* By default it will be Standard_GRS, StorageV2 and Access Tier Hot.
+* By default, it will be Standard_GRS, StorageV2 and Access Tier Hot.
 * The Storage Account will have the firewall enabled.
 * Every Virtual Network Subnet in the Subscription except Gateway Subnets will be added to the Firewall rules and the service endpoint for Microsoft.Storage is added to the Virtual Networks.
 * Two containers administrationscripts and subscriptionreports are created in the Storage Account.
 * The administrationscripts container will have a folder named WindowsUpdateScripts where the code for deploying Windows Updates and Windows Update Settings are stored.
-* The subscriptionreports container will have a folder named Reports, where on-demand reports such as Azure Orpahned Objects and Storage Account without VNets are stored.
+* The subscriptionreports container will have a folder named Reports, where on-demand reports such as Azure Orphaned Objects and Storage Account without VNets are stored.

 **Custom Role Definitions**